awsdocs/amazon-ec2-user-guide/doc_source/dedicated-usage-overview.md

 **Note**
 You can't change the tenancy of an instance from `default` to `dedicated` or `host` after launch\.
 And you can't change the tenancy of an instance from `dedicated` or `host` to `default` after launch\.
+For T3 instances, you can't change the tenancy from `dedicated` to `host`, or from `host` to `dedicated`\.
+Attempting to make one of these unsupported tenancy changes results in the `InvalidTenancy` error code\.

 ------
 #### [ Console ]